-Each company in the Cowpany's investment portfolio has faced different pressures as a result of the COVID-19 pandemic.
+Each company in the Company's investment portfolio has faced different pressures as a result of the COVID-19 pandemic.
 Some portfolio companies have been affected more severely than others, while some have even benefitted from the impact of COVID-19.
 In respect of portfolio companies that have been negatively impacted by COVID-19, certain adverse consequences experienced have included declines in demand for products and/or services, increased costs, disruptions to supply chains, and interruptions to operations thus necessitating certain cost-cutting measures including, but not limited to, permanent layoffs, temporary reductions in force, curtailed operations, renegotiation of supply contracts, and reduced discretionary spending and capital expenditures.
 In addition, a number of portfolio companies have evaluated or participated in government programs for financing or tax breaks in order to supplement reduced cash flow.
 Furthermore, in order to adapt, a number of portfolio companies have: (i) adjusted their internal business operations to permit more effective remote work; (ii) shifted their sales to new channels amid disruptions in distribution; and/or (iii) altered their products or services to adapt to new customer needs in light of COVID-19.
-The adverse impacts of the COVID-19 pandemic on the Company's portfolio companies have in turn adversely affected, and threaten to continue to adversely affect, the Company's operations, including a higher risk of defaults which could lead to lower cash flow and increased credit risk of borrowers, potentially ultimately leading to declines in the fair value of the Company's investment portfolio.
-In order to remain informed of potential negative impacts, the Company is in more frequent contact with its underlying borrowers and receiving incremental reporting information (such as near term cash flow forecasts to gauge liquidity) to understand the outlook and potential risks affecting the borrowers.
+The adverse impacts of the COVID-19 pandemic on the Company's portfolio companies have the potential to affect the Company's operations, including a higher risk of defaults which could lead to lower cash flow and increased credit risk of borrowers, potentially ultimately leading to declines in the fair value of the Company's investment portfolio.
+In order to remain informed of potential negative impacts, the Company remains in contact with its underlying borrowers and receives information (such as near term cash flow forecasts to gauge liquidity) to understand the outlook and potential risks affecting the borrowers.
 As a lender to its portfolio companies holding a portion of debt, the Company generally has access to certain operational information concerning its portfolio companies customary for lenders, but the Company is not actively involved in the operations of its portfolio companies.
 As such, the Company's understanding and assessments of the risks, trends and uncertainties facing its portfolio companies are based on the information available to the Company as a lender, which could be limited in certain circumstances.
 The Company seeks to actively monitor its investment portfolio and have regular communications with its portfolio companies to continuously update, re-assess and mitigate these risks, trends and uncertainties.
 Furthermore, from a risk mitigation perspective, the Company aims to maintain a portfolio that is diversified by industry.
-As of September 30, 2020, the Company's portfolio based on fair market value, excluding Cline, had the following exposures to each industry: 21.0% consumer, 20.1% industrials, 16.5% diversified, 15.8% information technology, 13.9% financials, and 12.7% health care.
+As of December 31, 2020, the Company's portfolio based on fair market value, excluding the Company's investment in Cline Mining Corporation ("Cline"), had the following exposures to each industry: 42.2% financials, 15.9% health care, 11.7% information technology, 10.7% consumer, 2.5% industrials, and 17.0% other.
 Excluding Cline, the Company does not have direct exposure to sectors such as automotive, energy, metals and mining, hotel, casinos and leisure, advertising, restaurants, and cruise lines.